Supporting Educational Needs – Information Report 2018/19

 Joining the school and moving on

 We begin to prepare our Year 6 pupils for their transition into the next stage of their education by liaising with the local secondary schools and talking to their Year 7 mentors and pastoral teams.
 This helps to ensure as smooth a transition as possible.
-Many of our local Secondary Schools offer transition programmes for SEND pupils.
+This year they were offered Pioneers programmes for vulnerable children and also extra sessions for those with ASD.
+These were extra session with specialist staff and less children on site.

 Developments this year

-Pupil profiles are now well embedded and use recommendations from external agencies to provide a holistic approach to provision.
+Pupil profiles are now well embedded and use recommendations from all external agencies to provide a holistic approach to provision.
+Staff now are familiar with these and will review three times each year with parents.
 They include the strengths of the child as well as areas for development.
-Work is ongoing to make these as useful as possible and we welcome parental input.
+We will now be working on a more consistent format across the school.

 Feedback and complaints procedures

 At Tetsworth Primary School we welcome feedback from parents.
-If a parent or guardian is concerned about SEN provision for their child, initial contact should be made with the class teacher.
-A meeting will then be arranged, which may include the Head and/or SENCO, to discuss the concern.
+If a parent of guardian is concerned about SEN provision for their child, initial contact should be made with the class teacher.
+A meeting will then be arranged, which may include the Head and/or SENCo, to discuss the concern.

 If you would like impartial advice from Oxfordshire’s Parent Partnership Service (now called SENDIASS) contact: https://www.oxfordshire.gov.uk/cms/content/contact-parent-partnership